buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedComponentElements/Entities/IfcDiscreteAccessoryType.md

 # IfcDiscreteAccessoryType

-The element component type **IfcDiscreteAccessoryType** defines commonly shared information for occurrences of discrete accessorys.
+The element component type **IfcDiscreteAccessoryType** defines commonly shared information for occurrences of discrete accessories.
 The set of shared information may include:

 * common properties with shared property sets
 * common representations